Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Relative Faber-Krahn inequality and estimates on the heat kernel and the Riesz and Bessels potentials

-for all $x \in M$, and for all $0 < t \leq R^2$, then there is some constant $\kappa \in (0, 1)$, which depends only on the doubling and reverse doubling constants, such that $M$ admits a relative Faber-Krahn inequality at scale $\kappa R$, with $\eta$ being the doubling order and $b$ depending only on $A, B$, and $\kappa$ depends only on the doubling constants and on $B$. \end{proposition}
+for all $x \in M$, and for all $0 < t \leq R^2$, then there is some constant $\kappa \in (0, 1)$, depending only on the doubling and reverse doubling constants, such that $M$ admits a relative Faber-Krahn inequality at scale $\kappa R$, with $\eta$ being the doubling order and $b$ depending only on $A, B$, and $\kappa$ depends only on the doubling constants and on $B$. \end{proposition}

+\begin{proof} This is a modification of the proof in \cite{Grigoryan94}, to take into account the $R$ doubling case.

+Fix a ball $B(x,r)$, with $r < R$, and let $U$ be an open relatively compact subset of $B(x,r)$.
+Using the doubling volume property, we have, if $t \leq r^2$: